 Compatibility

-The cargo tank when connected to an ARB certified vapor recovery system at a bulk plant, terminal, gasoline dispensing facility (GDF) with an underground storage tank (UST), or GDF with an aboveground storage tank (AST) shall not prevent such systems from achieving the required vapor recovery efficiency and/or emission factor referenced in CP-202 for bulk plants, CP-203 for terminals, CP-201 for GDF with UST, and CP-206 for GDF with AST.
-The connectors and fittings of the cargo tank shall be compatible with an ARB certified Phase I system installed at GDFs with USTs and ASTs.
+The cargo tank when connected to a CARB certified vapor recovery system at a bulk plant, terminal, gasoline dispensing facility (GDF) with an underground storage tank (UST), or GDF with an aboveground storage tank (AST) shall not prevent such systems from achieving the required vapor recovery efficiency and/or emission factor referenced in CP-202 for bulk plants, CP-203 for terminals, CP-201 for GDF with UST, and CP-206 for GDF with AST.
+The connectors and fittings of the cargo tank shall be compatible with a CARB certified Phase I system installed at GDFs with USTs and ASTs.
 Such compatibility may be achieved by the use of adapters.

 Condition of Certification

 When the Executive Officer determines the application complies with all applicable provisions of this certification procedure, the Executive Officer shall issue a non-transferable and non-removable decal to be affixed to the right side of the cargo tank on the vertical mid-line, near the front of the vessel.
-Furthermore, the owner/operator shall ensure that the ARB issued Cargo Tank Number for the vessel shall be on the cargo tank in a location that can be readily seen.
+Furthermore, the owner/operator shall ensure that the CARB issued Cargo Tank Number for the vessel shall be on the cargo tank in a location that can be readily seen.
 As a condition of certification, the Executive Officer shall return a copy of the application to the applicant with stamped acknowledgement of receipt thereon, or other appropriate documentation of certification.
 The stamped copy of the application or other documentation of certification shall be kept with the cargo tank at all times.

-PERFORMANCE STANDARDS AND TEST PROCEDURES
+Performance Standards and Test Procedures

 Five Minute Performance Standard - Annual

 All cargo tanks owner or operators shall conduct testing annually in accordance with TP-204.1, Determination of Five Minute Static Pressure Performance of Vapor Recovery Systems of Cargo Tanks, to verify compliance with performance standards referenced in this section.
 The results shall be submitted annually to the Executive Officer as provided by section 2.